 Other comedy ensued in their various travels to tourist attractions.
 Chinese people stopped them and asked them to take a picture with my dad.
 They are not sure why people wanted to take a photo with my dad, but they thought that perhaps it was because he looked so different from the average Chinese person.
 My parents found the incident to be a comical addition to their trip.
 They could have chosen to be offended or projected inaccurate reasoning onto the local Chinese.
 My parents chose to see the humor in the situation rather than think that the Chinese people hated them or thought negatively of Americans

 I have sat through sensitivity training myself and it is becoming a popular addition to large company policy.
 These types of training often make people aware of things that others may find offensive.
 Unintended insults could potentially impact profit margins so there is a practical application for this training.
 Large companies typically have their employees avoid any offense.

 I’ll list a few items that are covered in this type of teaching that will give you a flavor of these trainings.

 Diversity training may teach people to avoid certain phrases.
-The “cotton-picking” is a replacement phrase for swearing and it essentially means darn.
-The phrase “cotton-picking minute” refers to an older phrase that various people in the United States still use.
-Most people say it without even considering the origin or implications.
+One example might be the phrase “cotton-picking” which is used as a replacement phrase for swearing.
+It essentially means darn.
+The phrase “cotton-picking minute” refers to an older phrase that is still in use in the United States.
+Most people that use it say it without even considering the origin or implications.
 Cotton-picking was an activity that slaves would do in early America so this phrase may be offensive to people of African descent.